MasterScrat/rl-insights/docs/curl.md

 How CURL works
 ---

-With CURL, the same latent representation is used for both the RL algorithm and the contrastive learning, as illustrated below: [^paper-screenshot]
+With CURL, the same latent representation is used for both the RL algorithm and the contrastive learning, as illustrated below: [^original]

 ![CURL diagram](img/curl_diagram.png)

 CURL uses random crops to augment the observations.
 Since most RL methods use frame-stacking, each observation is effectively a "stack" of sequential images.
 CURL preserves their temporal structure by applying the same augmentation to each frame in the stack.

 The illustration below gives an example of a positive pair: the same observation is augmented in two different ways.
-The representation will be changed in a way that maximizes their agreement. [^paper-screenshot]
+The representation will be changed in a way that maximizes their agreement. [^original]

 ![cropping augmentation](img/curl_augment.png)